 While branding is much more than the look and feel of your company, here are a few examples of the visual results of our work.
 Please contact us to talk about their stories or to discuss how we have helped clients in other industries.

 Recycling buildings (the description from one of the company’s owners) into beautiful, functional, and desirable office space is a challenge when it is done at the height of a recession.
 So this company went the extra mile to offer more and promote the spaces with personality.
-They capitalized on prime features such as location, close to both city and rural assets, function, such as showers to cross-promote both its accessibility via bike paths and it’s above the top features, and service, such as a highly professional and friendly building manager.
+This poster promoted its proximity to a nature preserve to allow tenants to revive and refresh.

 Brandon Eyes successfully built their brand through the in-store customer experience of the physical environment and friendly professional tone of their staff.
 By using colors, texture, and messaging tone, they brought the feeling of the customer experience into promotional materials such as this piece.
 The brand reminded customers that the friendly, professional, and comfortable experience was where they could trust the health and care of their vision.